turingschool/curriculum-site/module3/lessons/react_intro.md

 ### Checks for Understanding

 * How does React improve the process of manipulating the DOM?
-* What is the difference between props and state?
+* What is state and what are props?
 * When does a React component rerender?
 * What do we mean when we say "state is immutable"?
 </section>